Vikkanda/C-Projects/A2/bug-report.md

 6. **What is the take-away message from this bug?**

-The main take away message for this bug is to not assume that every line needs a terminating charachter.
-It may be beneficial to read out and understand what the code is outputing in each line.
+The main take away message for this bug is to not assume that every line needs a terminating character.
+It may be beneficial to read out and understand what the code is outputting in each line.
 This will give a deeper understanding for each line of code I write going forward.
 I think this take away will be beneficial as I attempt to use more complicated statements.

 ---
 # Bug 3